mahamshahid18/smash-dots/README.md

 # Smash Dots

 This game was created as a project for 'Game Design' course that I took in my final semester of Undergrad.
 This game is a `collaborative effort`, with code written by me and my group partner.
+You can find the code in [`main.lua` file](https://github.com/mahamshahid18/smash-dots/blob/master/main.lua)

 You can find it on [Google Play Store](https://play.google.com/store/apps/details?id=io.github.thehappybug.smashdots).
 This is the basic version of the game.
 Some enhancements were made before it was uploaded to Play Store.
 Unfortunately, the code for that has been lost.